aselshall/eds/README.md

 ## Course Learning Objectives

 By the end of this course, you will be able to:
-- Apply programming skills and Python libraries for scientific computing.(e.g., NumPy, SciPy, Pandas, Matplotlib, Xarray, and Cartopy)
+- Use Python libraries like NumPy, Pandas, Matplotlib, Xarray, and Cartopy for data analysis and visualization
-- Write Python code to access, manage, analyze, visualize, and share data from files, databases, dashboards, and web scraping
-- Analyze climate data using datasets such as CMIP6 and remote sensing data
+- Analyze environmental and water resources data in formats such as CSV, shapefiles, and NetCDF from sources like NOAA, EPA, NASA, USGS, and Copernicus
-- Perform spatial and temporal analysis with tools and libraries like Google Earth Engine, Python in ArcGIS Pro, FloPy for groundwater modeling, and TensorFlow for machine learning
+- Identify and solve water resources or environmental issues using tools such as Google Earth Engine, Python in ArcGIS Pro, FloPy for groundwater modeling, or TensorFlow for machine learning
-- Execute projects using Python, encompassing data analysis and visualization to address environmental and water resources challenges and inform decision
-- Communicate your findings effectively in both oral and written forms including following best coding practices and best practices in open data
+- Communicate findings through reports and presentations while following best practices in coding and data sharing

 ## Course Schedule